Ken Riemer presents “12 Hurdles for Leadership” March 2 in Room 1186 of the Student Leaders Marple campus. Photo by Theresa Rothmiller

 Riemer said these 12 hurdles stemmed from his own experiences while working as a human resource manager and executive.

 After Riemer became unemployed in 1999, he began teaching human resource and management seminars, which eventually led to leadership courses.
-Riemer answered questions during and after the workshop for
+Riemer answered questions during and after the workshop for the 20 attendees.

 “One thing you have to learn is yourself,” Riemer said.
 “Are you good with men, women, or both when figuring out who’s BS-ing you?”